 - Employee files, credit records, loan records, medical records

-What’s more, the law also includes cookies containing a unique identifier.
-You can read in the Office of the Privacy Commissioner of Canada’s guide on Web tracking with cookies that:
+The Office of the Privacy Commissioner of Canada’s guide on Web tracking with cookies states that:

 If the cookie contains a unique identifier, then information about your visits to different websites can be linked together.

 Further, if any of the sites (such as social networking sites) collect personal information, this information might also be collected by the advertisers.
 In this way, advertising companies are able to track the websites that you visit and build up detailed personal profiles […].

 This means that the law also applies to marketing tools, including analytics platforms operating on cookies.

 From the digital marketing and analytics point of view, the provisions of PIPEDA come down to these key points: